renzej/EasyWallet/README.md

 ## About the Project
-EasyWallet is a mobile app I developed for my final project in my Mobile Development class.
-Designed with simplicity and user engagement in mind, it helps users track expenses intuitively and efficiently.
+EasyWallet is a mobile app I developed as the final project for my Mobile Development class.
+Built with simplicity and user engagement in mind, it offers a seamless and intuitive way to track monthly expenses.

-What sets EasyWallet apart from other tracking apps is that there is a news feed section to keep the user updated about current events be financial, sports, and technology.
-Also you're given an inspirational code everyday to keep motivating you to pursue your goals.
+What sets EasyWallet apart from other finance apps is its unique approach to user experience.
+In addition to tracking spending, the app features a dynamic news feed that keeps users informed on current events — from finance to sports to technology.
+To add a personal touch of motivation, EasyWallet also delivers a daily inspirational quote, encouraging users to stay focused on their financial and personal goals.

-The app is built using Jetpack Compose to ensure a modern, responsive interface.
-Every design decision focuses on usability, especially for users who want to manage their finances efficiently on the go.
+Crafted with Jetpack Compose, the app delivers a modern, responsive interface designed for quick and efficient interactions.
+Every element of the design is centered around usability, especially for users who want to stay on top of their finances without feeling overwhelmed.

+My goal with EasyWallet was to build more than just another budget tracker — I wanted to create an app that not only helps users stay accountable but also inspires them to build better habits.
+By combining financial awareness with daily motivation, EasyWallet aims to turn budgeting into a meaningful and empowering part of everyday life.

 ### Built With
 ### Features
 ### Installation